 Load is laterally centered on the decking unit and distributed over the length of the decking unit as uniformly as possible.
 Load is distributed and aligned as identically as possible for each bridge.
 It is highly recommended that angles provided by AISC be used as the load.
-Angles shall be placed perpendicular to the span of the bridge to maintain safety in the event of a failure or a collapse.
+If angles are used, they shall be placed perpendicular to the span of the bridge in an interlocking manner to maintain safety in the event of a failure or a collapse.
 Load shall be placed at a steady pace, without hesitation.
 Crews shall stand outside the bridge while placing load.